 In 2022 the County Executive hired a coalition of national zero waste experts, led by Ruth Abbe of Zero Waste USA, to develop a roadmap for the county to reach a goal of zero waste.
 Their report “Closing Montgomery County’s Incinerator and Implementing Zero Waste” was released in December 2022.
 Zero Waste Montgomery County collaborated with this coalition on the report.

-Zero Waste Montgomery County continues working with the County Executive’s office, Montgomery County Councilmembers, the Montgomery County Department of Environmental Protection, Energy Justice Network, the Climate Coalition of Montgomery County, and various other organizations and volunteers to move towards Zero Waste and away from trash incineration.
+Zero Waste Montgomery County continues working with the County Executive’s office, Montgomery County Councilmembers, the Montgomery County Department of Environmental Protection, Energy Justice Network, the Climate Coalition Montgomery County, and various other organizations and volunteers to move towards Zero Waste and away from trash incineration.

 Join us by filling out the volunteer survey here: zwmc.org/survey